Zilvaro/digitalz-campaign/README.md

   ![same-day-problem](/images/same-day-error.JPG)

   **Solution:** The problem was that in the print() statement the code looks for 2 max-values in the result-string, but there is only one value (of 1 selected day).
-I added aditional checking if there is one or more days in the result-string and then coded 2 print() statements accordingly.
+I added additional checking if there is one or more days in the result-string and then coded 2 print() statements accordingly.

 ### *Code before:*